 What if you don’t know how to make a web page?

 You do not need to have any knowledge about creating web pages to complete this assignment; the beauty of this assignment is that all the technical work will be done for you.
-You will simply email your writing to Mr. Mohn and he will post it on the course website.
+You will simply submit your writing to Mr. Mohn through Canvas and he will post it on the course website.
 If you would like to include free-use images or school-appropriate videos with your writing, simply include the original URL for the file.
 The suggested online resource for free-use images is Wikimedia Commons.
 YouTube is a good source for videos that can be embedded within your post.

 Tips for using your sources: